Laphet/FCF_HOMO/README.md

 ### FFTW implementation
 Use the following commands to configure fftw:
+./configure --prefix=${HOME}/fftw3 --enable-avx2 --enable-avx512 --enable-openmp

-./configure --prefix=${HOME}/fftw --enable-single --enable-avx512 --enable-openmp
+To enable using fftw3 in the float precision, we need to reconfigure ./configure --prefix=${HOME}/fftw3 --enable-single --enable-avx2 --enable-avx512 --enable-openmp

 ### References